Beginners guide to RC Racing

 We often get emails and questions track side about the basics of RC racing, and how to get started.…so the following is hopefully a handy quick start guide to the racing we do at the Southern Indiana RC Speedway track.

 Our first piece of advise is always….come down and see the racing and chat to the racers and us before buying anything!
 There are so many options and factors to picking the right car that getting some hands on advise will always improve your experience.
 We’re a friendly bunch and always happy to chat about it in person and show you what’s what.

 Step 1 – What “class” of RC car racing?

 Firstly, looking around in shops and on websites there are many scales and types of RC cars, each one fits into a specific “class” of racing…. our track is designed specifically for 1/10th and 1/12th electric cars, and within that, there are a few options and variants to consider.
-We offer three different divisions of RC racing; Oval, Off-Road, and On-Road.
+We offer three different divisions of RC racing; Oval, On-Road, Figure 8.
 And each each division have a number of different classes.

 How do you choose which division to pick?

 There is no wrong answer.
 What type of racing do you like?
-Do you like the thrill of jumps and obstacles, do you want to open it up moire often while racing the oval, or do you like the precision of on road racing?
+Do you like the thrill of the crossover, do you want to open it up moire often while racing the oval, or do you like the precision of on road racing?
 You can have multiple cars and race all three if they all interest.
 There really is no limit.

 So now that you have chosen a division, which class do you pick?

 Come to the track and ask questions.
 Watch the different classes of cars race and see which one suits you.